tekntrash/MPU-6050-visualizer/README.md

 source /opt/ros/humble/setup.bash

 Run the RVIZ visualization with the commands python RVIZ-visualizer.py in one screen: you will see the X,Y,Z,W data being shown up.
 In another screen run the command RVIZ2.
 At the lower left of the RVIZ screen click on "Add", " By topic", and "Marker".
-Wait a few seconds and you will see a robot showing up in the screen: you can use the mouse to reduce it
+Wait a few seconds and you will see a robot showing up in the screen (you can use the mouse to reduce it) like in the video RVIZ-visualization.mp4

+TO DO:
+1 - Update RVIZ visualizer to initialize the robot in the upright position